 - Continue investments in city-owned assets and infrastructure

-- Zoning Text Amendment to limit hotels and mini-storage in IBZs
+- Zoning Text Amendment to limit hotels and self-storage in IBZs

 - Announce that administration will not consider private rezonings in IBZs